|

 ordinary garden soil; heat-tolerant |

-I bought this as a "rampantly growing groundcover" from a local nursery, so I can't claim to have been misinformed.
+I bought this as a "rampantly growing groundcover" (native to Mexico, Central America, and the Caribbean) from a local nursery, so I can't claim to have been misinformed.
 It has a reputation for taking over from by spreading from roots and stems (but not by seed).
 I may come to regret my purchase, but for now have planted it in a section of the garden where I've had a hard time permanently establishing ornamental plants.
 So I'm hopeful that its yellow daisies will spruce up the place without spreading beyond control.
-It's only barely hardy here anyway, so maybe it won't even survive.
-The plant is native to Mexico, Central America, and the Caribbean.
+Thus far, I'm not disappointed: it has spread nicely but far from uncontrollably, and managed to colonize that previously difficult part of my border.

 |

-In our garden, this plant grows in the following area: right fence border About my plant portraits
+In our garden, this plant grows in the following areas: right fence border, houston front yard, left fence border About my plant portraits

 PlantLinks to other web pages about Sphagneticola trilobata